 |

-system to cure dyspepsia.
-For many years, he ate only bread and vegetables, and
+Graham system to cure dyspepsia.
+For many years, he ate only bread and

-drank nothing but water.
-His dyspepsia increasing, he decided that his diet
+vegetables, and drank nothing but water.
+His dyspepsia increasing, he decided

-should be more rigid, and thereafter he partook of but one meal in twenty-four
+that his diet should be more rigid, and thereafter he partook of but one meal

-hours, this meal consisting of only a thin slice of bread without water.
-His
+in twenty-four hours, this meal consisting of only a thin slice of bread

-physician also recommended that he should not wet his parched throat until
+without water.
+His physician also recommended that he should not wet his

-three hours after eating.
-He passed many weary years in hunger and weakness,
+parched throat until three hours after eating.
+He passed many weary years in

-almost in starvation, and finally made up his mind to die, having exhausted the
+hunger and weakness, almost in starvation, and finally made up his mind to die,

-suffering and disease were the self imposed beliefs of mortals, and not the
+that suffering and disease were the self imposed beliefs of mortals, and not

 fasting should be a means of health.
 Hence semistarvation is not acceptable to